 On the hunt for some well-paid mystery shopper jobs?
-Then take a look at my Ipsos UK review to see why you won’t find much better.
+Then take a look at my Ipsos Mystery Shopping review to see if it is a legit way to make money why you won’t find much better.

 Another week and another attempt at mystery shopping.
-This time it was with Ipsos UK (formerly GFK).
+And as you may know, over the years I have joined some of the best mystery shopping sites in the UK.
+This time it was with Ipsos Mystery Shopping UK (formerly GFK).
 As I’m sure you’re aware, mystery shopping might not make you rich, but there are some great earning opportunities available.
 And Ipsos UK offered £150 for some of their mystery shopper jobs.

 Before you start work, you need to read through what is expected of you, which isn’t complicated and doesn’t take long.
 Then you need to complete a test to make sure that you understand what you have read and there are a few questions on English comprehension.
 These questions aren’t too tough compared to some I’ve faced in the past.

 Once that’s all done, you fill out a profile questionnaire and give them your payment account details and you’re ready to go.

 Within a couple of days, I had notifications of several different jobs in my area.
 One that was very close by was to have a baby seat fitted to my car.
 Although that’s more interaction than I would normally like, I thought I would still give it a go, in for a penny etc. It took around 10 minutes to read through what I needed to do, and I booked my shop for the following day.